Find out about the best way to include the cactus trend in your garden, for a spiky but beautiful aesthetic.

 The succulent trend is growing and growing, with all kinds of cacti cropping up in households across the country.

-Whether you display them in a snazzy three-legged pot, in an old teacup, or as a living art piece that reaches the ceiling, the fact is that they will likely add to your aesthetic in a truly positive way.
+Whether you display them in a fashionable three-legged pot, in an old teacup, or as a living art piece that reaches the ceiling, the fact is that they will likely add to your aesthetic in a genuinely positive way.

 You can even get cacti print on cushions, crockery, towels and art if you want to go all out.

 So we know that succulents work indoors, but what about in the garden?
-Cacti originate from naturally very hot environments which doesn’t suggest they will do too well in a UK garden.
+Cacti originate from naturally scorching environments which don’t suggest they will do too well in a UK garden.

 Are succulents out of the question when it comes to a UK backyard?